compsigh/framework/03 Leadership processes.md

 ## Meetings

+*(Have also been called "congress", "council", etc.)*

-The main purpose of club leadership meetings (with everyone on the team in attendance) is a pulse check — on both the team and the community as a whole. e.g. *How was the last compsigh night?* *Is there anything we should address?* *What's the status on the recap post?* *Do you need any help?*
+The main purpose of club leadership meetings (with everyone on the team in attendance) is a pulse check — on both the team and the community as a whole. e.g. *How was the last compsigh night?* *What's the status on the recap post?* *Do you need any help?*

 Meetings should happen *in-person*, regularly.
-The chance there is *nothing* to talk about is near zero.
-Cadence fluctuates based on the scale of objectives that semester, but weekly or bi-weekly is ideal.
+The chance there is nothing to talk about is near-zero.
+We've found weekly before compsigh nights (3:30pm–5pm) is ideal.

-It is standard to have a team member (often the President) take notes at leadership meetings and upload them on the web platform.
+It is standard to have a team member (often the President) take notes at leadership meetings and add them to the web platform.
 Everyone should leave the meeting with:

 - A clear picture of any todos to be done before the next meeting;
 - A rough outline of the next meeting; and
 - When it is taking place.

 Some agenda items may seem better-suited for a 1:1; however, it's important everyone on the team has at least a high-level understanding of what's going on.
-A good pulse check for *Does this need to be discussed at a meeting?* is, say a club member asks e.g. "When is compsigh cascade this semester?" all leadership team members should either know the answer to that question, or know how to find the answer without deferring to the President of the club.
+A good example pulse check for *Does this need to be discussed at a meeting?* is if a club member asks "When is cascade this semester?" (or even "What is cascade?") all leadership team members either know the answer or know how to find it without deferring to someone else.

 ## Orientation